tackvector/nvim/README.md

     - [ ] research broken keymaps (can be found and tested in ../emaget/keymaps.lua)
     - [ ] Start creating and testing snippets to use.
     - [x] Set up Zathura and vimtex
+    - [ ] Document config better.
+This thing is still kind of a mess.

 ## *The short and sweet*
 My goals for this config were pretty straightforward: